 At the event, attendees can learn about community-focused renewable energy and have a guided tour of the array.
 Refreshments will be provided by A Vermont Table Catering.
 There will be activities and face painting for children.
-The event is free and open to the public.

 For more information contact SunFarm Community Solar at 802-536-4471 or firstname.lastname@example.org.